 Small shot can be hard to put on and take off with crude, blunt tools.
 So I use hemostats designed for the job.

-The Spring Creek Clamps from Dr. Slick are the antithesis of crude and blunt.
-The fine tips make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
+The fine tips and grip pattern make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
 The shot opens right up by prying it open.
-I also like the sturdy arms, secure lock and wide finger holes of these clamps.
+I also like the scissor feature of these clamps.

 Recap: you need fine-tipped hemostats, not your workbench pliers.
 And buy the right shot.